Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 7. Wind vane.

-A gearbox magnifies or amplifies an energy output of the rotor.
+A gearbox magnifies or amplifies the energy output of the rotor.
 The gearbox is located directly between the rotor and the generator.
 A rotor rotates the generator as directed by the tail vane.

 Aeroturbine converts wind energy into rotary mechanical energy.